Rational Functions

 Holes

 Finally, we want to consider holes.
-A hole occurs at any value where
+A hole occurs at any

 and